 For generations, public bodies in this country have been complicit, wittingly or not, in oppression based on race.
-Through explicit legislation and/or normalized practices, local, State and federal governmental agencies have condoned, sanctioned, or enforced, sometimes violently, practices to actively suppress opportunities for Black, indigenous, and people of color (BIPOC) communities.
-Sometimes intentionally, sometimes naively or ignorantly, decisions our government bodies have made about land use and transportation have fed a system that is fundamentally unequal for minority groups.
+Through explicit legislation and/or normalized practices, local, State and federal governmental agencies have condoned, sanctioned, or enforced, sometimes violently, practices to actively suppress opportunities for

+Black, indigenous, and people of color (BIPOC) communities.
+Sometimes intentionally, sometimes naively or ignorantly, decisions our government bodies have made about land use and transportation have fed a system that is fundamentally unequal for

-If we ignore historical and current-day racism and pretend that the spaces we create are neutral, we abdicate our responsibility to provide safe mobility for everyone and we become complicit in perpetuating the racist underpinnings of our systems and structures. - NACTO, 2020 Due to these equities, the outcome is a pattern, historically evidenced, that privileges white families with better health, better education, more financial assets, easy access to credit, more employment, more choices in housing, safer streets, and more freedom to move and be in public spaces.
+Due to these inequities, the outcome is a pattern, historically evidenced, that privileges white families with better health, better education, more financial assets, easy access to credit, more employment, more choices in housing, safer streets, and more freedom to move and be in public spaces.

 Historic racist policies in transportation and land use in the U.S. include segregated passenger trains; segregated public buses; redlining black and brown neighborhoods to deny federally-backed mortgages, infrastructure, and investment; bulldozing thriving black neighborhoods and "slums" to build interstate highways; and relegating minorities to reside near freight hubs and oil refineries that release pollutants into the air and waterways.
-The rise of the automobile in the U.S. in the first half of the twentieth century is directly linked to the creation of modern police forces in U.S. cities, and policing drivers has perpetuated historical discriminatory enforcement on people of color (Seo, when we open streets to people but rely on police presence to enforce those spaces, we actively harm many of the people we are trying to support, opening up Black Americans in particular to another venue where they can be stopped by the police, and all too often, arrested, injured, or killed.
-When we shut transit systems in response to protests, we deny countless people, largely of color or lower incomes, a means of mobility and their right to voice their concerns and seek redress from their government (NACTO 2020).
+The rise of the automobile in the U.S. in the first half of the twentieth century is directly linked to the creation of modern police forces in U.S. cities, and policing drivers has perpetuated historical discriminatory enforcement on people of color (Seo, 2019).

-2019).
 More modern policies are the criminalization of fare evasion (of people using public transit, but not of people who evade tolls or parking fees in their private automobiles), racial profiling in police traffic stops, and habitually funding transportation projects in wealthier, whiter neighborhoods and cities.